sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

    * Chime in when they interact with or support the other characters
  * Tell parts of the story
    * Tell your character's backstory
+   * Contribute ideas and assert facts when the GM asks questions
    * Command your character's hirelings and animal companions
    * Refer to your **moves** to generate more ideas and see what boundaries you can push